 The Hôtel de Vendôme (number 23)

-This is the most famous hotel on the Place Vendôme.
-It was built by Henri IV from 1605 to 1612 for his mistress Gabrielle d’Estrées, who died in 1599.
+This is the most famous hotel in the Place Vendôme.
+It was built by Henri IV from 1605 to 1612 for his mistress, Gabrielle d’Estrées, who died in 1599.
 The hotel was named after the dukes of Vendôme, descendants of Gabrielle’s family.

-The Bourvallais hotel in Paris was the governing body of justice designed in 1699 by Joseph Guillaume de La Vieauville.
-Purchased at auction by financier Paul Poisson in 1706, a new building was incorporated in 1706 into the Chancellerie.
+The Bourvallais Hotel in Paris was the governing body of justice designed in 1699 by Joseph Guillaume de La Vieauville.
+In 1706, financier Paul Poisson purchased it at auction, and a new building was incorporated into the Chancellerie.

-The Bourvallais continued to serve as the governing body of justice until the French Revolution when it was abolished in 1789.
-Following the Revolution, the hotel was converted into a prison, and it remained in use as such until 1851.
+The Bourvallais continued to serve as the governing body of justice until the French Revolution, when it was abolished in 1789.
+Following the Revolution, the hotel was converted into a prison and remained in use until 1851.
 The Bourvallais is now a National Historic Landmark, and its ground floor is open to the public as a museum.

 The Bataille de Francès hôtel (number 1)

-The Bataille de Francès hôtel in Paris is a historic building that has been standing since 1823.
-The hotel was designed to honour Pierre Perrin, King’s secretary, and later became Vendôme Hotel when it was built for Edward VII’s throne.
+The Bataille de Francès hôtel in Paris is a historic building since 1823.
+The hotel was designed to honor Pierre Perrin, the King’s secretary, and later became Vendôme Hotel when it was built for Edward VII’s throne.

-The hotel is one of the most famous in Paris and has been visited by many famous guests over the years.
-The building is now a protected landmark and is open to the public for tours.
+The hotel is one of the most famous in Paris and has been visited by many guests.
+The building is now a protected landmark open to the public for tours.
 If you’re interested in learning more about the history of this iconic building, be sure to add it to your list of places to visit in Paris.

 See Related: Place du Chatelet